AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/README.md

 This document summarizes the basic control theory, programming, and calculations necessary to create a working CoppeliaSim model with supporting state-space representation, equations of motion, and control code via Mathworks’ MATLAB and Simulink programs.

 ----------------------------------------------------------------------------
-## 2 MODELING
+## 2 Determining a Physical System

 ### 2.1 Sketch

 Our team
-            it depicts the rotarty pendulum in a freebody diagram.
+            it depicts the rotary pendulum in a freebody diagram.

 <p align="center">
   <img